State Protection Group: Intelligence Unit

 This unit provides intelligence information to negotiators and other TOU officers involved in high-risk incidents.
 Such intelligence may include information on people involved (offenders, hostages or suspects), or the provision of plans and photographs of premises.

 Police Rescue and Bomb Disposal Unit

-Originally created in 1942 as the Police Cliff Rescue Squad for the express purpose of recovering the bodies of suicide victims, or rescuing persons trapped on cliffs, the Police Rescue and Bomb Disposal Unit has undergone numerous changes and expansions over the years.
-Apart from responding to 000 (emergency calls) calls, the Police Rescue Unit provides specialist search and rescue support of operational police in situations of any risk category.
+Originally created in 1942 as the Police Cliff Rescue Squad for the express purpose of recovering the bodies of suicide victims, or rescuing persons trapped on cliffs.
+The Police Rescue and Bomb Disposal Unit has undergone numerous changes and expansions over the years.
+Apart from responding to 000 emergency calls, the Police Rescue Unit provides specialist search and rescue support of operational police in situations of any risk category.
 This support extends from searches for evidence, to working with negotiators at extreme heights.

 Police Rescue operators are trained to use equipment such as Jaws of Life, metal detectors, trapped person locaters, sophisticated communication equipment and cutting tools etc. These officers are experts in abseiling, climbing, single rope techniques and stretcher escorts with cliff machines.